Topical and Transdermal Medications

 When applying transdermal patches, the nurse should always wear gloves and check the rights of medication administration as is done with other types of medication.
 Before applying a new patch, the old patch should be removed, the skin around the old patch should be assessed, and the site for the patch cleansed and dried thoroughly.
 The skin around the patch should be monitored for any irritation or reaction to the medication or patch adhesive.
 Patches should not be applied to broken or irritated skin.

 When applying a new patch, the nurse should remove the clear plastic backing and take care to not touch the medication surface of the patch while placing it on the patient’s skin.
 Patches should be placed on an appropriate skin area per manufacturer guidelines, such as the upper arms or on the chest.
 The patch should be pressed firmly to the skin for ten seconds to ensure adhesion to the skin.
 For documentation purposes, the nurse should initial, date, and time a piece of tape that is applied close to the patch.
-The patch should not be written on directly because this may puncture the patch and cause it to become ineffective.
+If your agency allows you to mark the patch directly, please be sure to use a marking pen in order to not puncture the patch and render it ineffective.
 Based on the onset of the medication, the patient should be evaluated to ensure they are responding appropriately to the therapeutic effects of the medication and not experiencing any adverse effects.

 Patch placement should be routinely assessed for dislodgement per agency policy.
 For example, for some opioid patches like fentanyl, the nurse is required to assess and document that the patch is present during every shift.
 The nurse should also be aware that patches with aluminum backing can cause issues with defibrillation and MRI scans, so this type of patch should be removed prior to either of these actions.